 - 74. Therapy Services: Therapy must be ordered by a Physician and provided as part of the Covered Person's treatment plan.
-Services include: - Occupational therapy by a Qualified occupational therapist (OT) or other Qualified Provider, if applicable. - Physical therapy by a Qualified physical therapist (PT) or other Qualified Provider, if applicable. - Respiratory therapy by a Qualified respiratory therapist (RT) or other Qualified Provider, if applicable. - Aquatic therapy by a Qualified physical therapist (PT), Qualified aquatic therapist (AT), or other Qualified Provider, if applicable. - Speech therapy necessary for the diagnosis and treatment of speech and language disorders that result in communication disabilities when performed by a Qualified speech therapist (ST) or other Qualified Provider, if applicable, including therapy for the treatment of disorders of speech, language, voice, communication, and auditory processing only when such a disorder results from Injury, stroke, cancer, a Congenital Anomaly, or Autism Spectrum Disorder. - 75.
+Services include: - Occupational therapy by a Qualified occupational therapist (OT) or other Qualified Provider, if applicable. - Physical therapy by a Qualified physical therapist (PT) or other Qualified Provider, if applicable. - Respiratory therapy by a Qualified respiratory therapist (RT) or other Qualified Provider, if applicable. - Aquatic therapy by a Qualified physical therapist (PT), Qualified aquatic therapist (AT), or other Qualified Provider, if applicable. - Speech therapy necessary for the diagnosis and treatment of speech and language disorders that result in communication disabilities when performed by a Qualified speech therapist (ST) or other Qualified Provider, if applicable, including therapy for the treatment of disorders of speech, language, voice, communication, and auditory processing when such a disorder results from Injury, stroke, cancer, a Congenital Anomaly, or other types of communication disorders such as categorized language disorder, speech sound disorder, child-onset fluency disorder, and pragmatic communication disorder. - 75.
 Tobacco Addiction: Preventive / Routine Care as required by applicable law and diagnoses, services, treatment, and supplies related to addiction to or dependency on nicotine. - 76.
 Transplant Services.
-(Refer to the Transplant Benefits section of this SPD.) - 77.
-Urgent Care Facility as shown in the Schedule of Benefits of this SPD.
+(Refer to the Transplant Benefits section of this SPD.)

-78. Walk-In Retail Health Clinics: Charges associated with medical services provided at Wa ılk-In Retail Health Clinics.

-79. Wigs (Cranial Prostheses), Toupees, and Hairpieces for hair loss due to cancer treatment or alopecia related to a medical condition.
+- 77. Urgent Care Facility as shown in the Schedule of Benefits of this SPD. - 78.
+Walk-In Retail Health Clinics: Charges associated with medical services provided at Walk-In Retail Health Clinics. - 79.
+Wigs (Cranial Prostheses), Toupees, and Hairpieces for hair loss due to cancer treatment or alopecia related to a medical condition.